 Innovation is fundamental in the process of economic, social and environmentally sustainable development.
-Grand challenges such as those we are currently facing; climate change, food security and poverty alleviation, require new technical solutions, new social configurations, new economic models and eventually, new socio-economic and technical transformations.
+You will then be better equipped to understand and analyse the grand challenges such as; climate change, food security and poverty alleviation.
 Innovation is also about the diffusion and incremental changes that yield economic, social and environmental benefits for society.

-In this programme you will learn the dynamics of both macro and micro economics of innovation.
+In this programme, you will learn the dynamics of both the macro- and microeconomics of innovation.
 You will get insights into how innovations are shaped by history in a path-dependent way as well as by the spatial context.
-You will learn about the linkages between innovation and capability building and economic, social and sustainable development over time and space.
+You will learn about the linkages between innovation and capability-building, and economic, social and sustainable development over time and space.

 The programme draws on frontline research in the field of economic geography, economics of innovation and economic history.
 Some of the key topics covered are innovation for sustainable development, economics of innovation and energy transitions.

 Starting in the spring of 2020, LUSEM invites students enrolled in MSc Innovation and Global Sustainable Development to apply for an exchange at the University of Geneva.
 Selected students attend one semester at one of two programmes: The first is the Master’s in Standardization, Social Regulation and Sustainable Development.
 The other programme is the Master’s in Innovation, Human Development and Sustainability, created in partnership with Tsinghua University, Beijing.
 This programme is part of a broader collaboration on the UN’s Sustainable Development Goals, including summer schools, executive training and an exchange programme, called the Geneva-Tsinghua Initiative (GTI).